LR0107/Technology/README.md

 # technology

-A blog for sharing technology
+A blog for sharing **useful, practical, and meaningful technology**.
+Focused on clear explanations, hands-on experience, and real-world problem solving.